nicholasjackson827/ngjackson/blog/build-github-contributions-layout-with-css-grid.md

 That looks a lot more realistic now!
 Here's the finished product:

 ![](/static/assets/firefox_2018-03-18_18-55-52.png)

+With just 22 lines of CSS (6 of which are extra styling), we have created a clean, simple representation of some interesting data.

 This is just one of the many new ways to use CSS grid.
 If you have comments, questions, or issues with this tutorial, please leave a comment below and I'll get back to you!